pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 You can take a look at the ecosystem [here](https://docs.pact.io/diagrams/ecosystem#rust-goldberg-machine)

-As the project is built with Rust, we can easily add in musl targets, both aarch64 and x86_64 with Cross (we'll talk a little about cross in our next section).
+As the project is built with Rust, we can easily add in musl targets, both aarch64 and x86_64 with Cross (we'll talk a little about Cross in our next section).

 The CLI's are easy, add in our required targets, build with cross, and out pops a musl based executable.